scaleapi/SWE-bench_Pro-os/SWE-agent/README.md

 ```

 This command will build a docker image (sweagent-image) with a tag of your username, and run the docker container.

+**Note**: The Docker build process automatically applies the SWE-Rex patches from `swerex_patches/` during the image build, so you don't need to manually apply them inside the container.

 **NOTE: You don't have to build the image each time, you can run using just run in the future if your only changes are config changes.
 See the "Config file or Command Changes" section**